kobejean/nerf-quality-prediction/README.md

 ```

 ## Running the new method
-This repository creates a new Nerfstudio method named "method-template".
+This repository creates a new Nerfstudio method named "nqp-{method_name}".
 To train with it, run the command:
 ```
-ns-train method-template --data [PATH]
+ns-train nqp-{method_name} --data [PATH]
 ```